mhadimedia/mhadimedia.github.io/content/posts/the-drafts/index.md

 The following are a collection of drafts.

 ## Ideas
+- [ ]  while bombs are falling over refugee camps, we're here celebrating and making fun of death
+- [ ]  the anti-ai revolution
 - [ ]  you don’t need social media - story of snapchat
 - [ ]  overdeliver on projects to continue working
 - [ ]  AI vs creativity - the backlash thats coming especially for AI art